luehrsenheinrich/wp-theme-boilerplate/CONTRIBUTING.md

 ## Releasing Updates

 The release workflow is more or less automated.
-A npm workflow takes the code, runs the tests and builds it into a release-ready zip.
+A github workflow takes the code, runs the tests and builds it into a release-ready zip.
 This zip is then attached to a GitHub release, from where it is then pushed to our own update server.
+To create a release refer to the [`Create Release`-Action](./actions/workflows/release.yml), trigger it with the `Run Workflow` button and define the specifics of the new version.

+Please refer to the documentation of [npm version](https://docs.npmjs.com/cli/v7/commands/npm-version) to learn more about how to set the version.
+In determining which version should be the next one we try to follow the SemVer Specification.
+Read [more about that here](https://semver.org/).

 While theoretically everyone with write access to the repository has the ability to push a release, the release should only be done by one person, either the *build master* or the *project manager*.

-*Important*: The GitHub release is added as a draft and has to be published manually.

-To create a release just run `npm run release`.
-The perquisites for this are write access to the repository and a GitHub token in the `.env` file.